grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

   not seem likely to be problematic enough to warrant the complexity of fixing it.

-#### Randomly Shuffling the Address List

-[gRFC A62][A62] introduces an option to have pick_first randomly shuffle the address list.
-This code will need to be changed to randomly shuffle the IPv4 and IPv6 addresses independently and then interleave them, as per [RFC-8305][RFC-8305].

 #### Move pick_first Logic Out of Subchannel (Java/Go)

 In Java and Go, the pick_first logic is currently implemented in the